-According to Google, the future of video games is in the cloud.
-Google Stadia is an entirely cloud-based gaming platform that will let you play AAA games on just about any device that can connect to the internet, from your smartphone to your smart TV.
+Google Stadia is finally here, letting you play AAA games on just about any device that can connect to the internet, from your smartphone to your smart TV.
+But is it truly a game changer, or another cloud-gaming gimmick?

-Here's everything we know about Stadia so far, including its price, release date, game lineup and more.
+Here's everything we know about Google Stadia so far, including its price, release date, game lineup and more.
+And if you're wondering if you should take the plunge, be sure to also check out our Google Stadia review for an in-depth verdict on Google's new gaming platform.

 Google Stadia release date: when is it coming out?